Shiloh (Foote novel)

-Shiloh: A Novel is a historical novel about the American Civil War battle of that name, written in 1952 by Shelby Foote.
-It employs the first-person perspectives of several protagonists, Union and Confederate, to give a moment-by-moment depiction of the battle.
+Shiloh: A Novel is a historical novel set during the American Civil War, written in 1952 by Shelby Foote.
+It employs the first-person perspectives of several protagonists, Union and Confederate, to give a moment-by-moment depiction of the 1862 Battle of Shiloh.

 Plot summary and characters

 Because the novel is divided into chapters, each closely concerned with one of the characters, a summary of the story serves as a character analysis as well.

 Chapter One takes place the day before the battle; it is narrated by Lieutenant Palmer Metcalfe, a cocky, 19 year old, aristocrat from New Orleans and a staff officer under Confederate commander Albert Sidney Johnston.
 He watches as the Confederate army marches through the Tennessee countryside in preparation for a surprise attack upon the Union troops at Pittsburg Landing.
 His self-satisfaction is evident as he remembers the complicated attack plan he helped draft, and as he thinks back on the struggles Johnston went through in bringing his army together for this decisive blow.
 The Confederate troops are inexperienced and noisy, and some of Johnston's generals believe the element of surprise has been lost.
 Johnston, however, insists on fighting whatever the conditions.

 Chapter Two is the story of Captain Walter Fountain, an Ohio regimental adjutant in the Union Army encamped at Pittsburg Landing.
 He is the Officer of the Day and whiles away the Tennessee night by writing a letter to his wife, Martha.
 Through his thoughts, the reader learns about the Union army's slow but steady advance through Tennessee under the resolute leadership of Ulysses Grant.
 Fountain is homesick but confident that the war will be over soon.
 He interacts with the regimental mascot, a dog named Bango.
 As he commits his feelings and hopes to paper, he begins to notice that the birds and other woodland creatures have become noisier and more agitated.
 Suddenly hundreds of Confederate soldiers burst out of the forest, charging headlong upon Fountain and the other unsuspecting Union troops.
 The chapter ends abruptly, and the reader assumes that Fountain is killed in the initial assault.